 The Yale Peabody Museum of Natural History – New Haven, Connecticut

 170 Whitney Avenue

-Practical information: Open daily.
+Know before you go: Open daily.
 Admission is $13 for adults, $6 for children ages 3 to 18, ages 2 and under are free.
 Free admission on Thursday afternoons from 2-5pm from September to June.
-Take the Metro-North New Haven line from Grand Central Station to New Haven and catch a taxi at the station.

 Come ready to move when you visit the SportsZone at The Franklin Institute.
 Photo courtesy of The Franklin Institute.